bitburner-official/bitburner-src/markdown/bitburner.ns.growthanalyzesecurity.md

 ## NS.growthAnalyzeSecurity() method

-Calculate the security increase for a number of threads.
+Calculate the security increase for a number of grow threads.

 **Signature:**